vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 Secondly, Tryambaka deals with the importance of indulging a pregnant woman's cravings (dohadapradānam; Sdhp.41r.9).
 He quotes Yajnavalkya.
 ‘As a (direct) result of not indulging the craving of a pregnant woman, the foetus acquires some defect (doṣam); that is, some deformity (vairūpyam) or even death.
 That is why what women desire (when they are pregnant) should be done. '[^36] Even if she wants something that is bad (ahitam) for her, she should

-[^36]: dohadapradānam yājñavalkye // dohadasyāpradānena garbho daṣam aväpnuyāt vairüpyam maranam väpi tasmāt kāryam priyam striyah // Sdhp.
+[^36]: dohadapradānam yājñavalkye // dohadasyāpradānena garbho daṣam avāpnuyāt vairüpyam maranam vāpi tasmāt kāryam priyam striyah // Sdhp.
 41r.9-10 < Yajn.III.79 (dauhṛdasya for dohadasyā°; dohadasya given as variant reading); Dh.kosa I.ii.p.1083.

 [[290]]

-be given it: a little is in this case good or at least somewhat good (hitopahitam alpakam, Sdhp.41v.3< Astängahṛdayam, śarīrasthānam 1.53b; cf. Obeyesekere 1963:340-1).
+be given it: a little is in this case good or at least somewhat good (hitopahitam alpakam, Sdhp.41v.3< Astāngahṛdayam, śarīrasthānam 1.53b; cf. Obeyesekere 1963:340-1).
 The reasoning behind this derived here from the medical authority, Vāgbhata—is that the heart is one of the 'soft' organs bequeathed by the mother (for the others, see Jolly 1901:81).
 'For (the child's) heart is born of its mother (mātrjam) and is (thus closely) linked with its mother's heart; it is therefore not right to deny the cravings (śraddhāvimānanam) of the pregnant woman.'[^37] For in indulging the mother, one is in fact indulging the child.
 The cravings felt by the mother are thus in reality those of the foetus for all that it experienced in its former life (Jolly 1901:77).
 Medical texts derive dohada from dvaihṛdaya, ‘twohearted', on the grounds that the hearts of mother and foetus are linked in this way.

 Two points may be made here.
 First, this close relationship between the hearts of mother and child supports the idea that the half-breed demon priest inherits his mother's demonic heart (or svabhāva; see section III, p.266).
 Secondly, the dohada or craving of the pregnant woman is a recurrent motif in South Asian culture and folklore.
 More important, it can provide a graphic (but culturally acceptable) expression of a woman's hostility towards her husband, her ambivalence towards her child, and her resentment regarding the traditional role of women in society (cf. Bloomfield 1920; Tawney 1924:1, appendix III; Obeyesekere 1963).

 Finally, Tryambaka describes the entry of the pregnant woman into the lying-in chamber (sütikāgāra veśanam; Sdhp.41v.4-42r.1).
 She should be led into this special room where all that is necessary has been gathered together (sambhāraiḥ sambhṛtam; Sdhp.41v.9; cf. Jolly 1901:82-3) in or before the ninth month, or even at the moment of giving birth (prasūtisambhave kale sadyo vāpi; Sdhp.
 41v.5), at a suitably auspicious time, and with a ceremony to bring good luck (kṛtakautukamangalām; Sdhp.41v.10).
 Moreover, she should hold in her hand a fruit that has a masculine name (hastastha

-[^37]: bahate 'pi // mätrjam hy asya hṛdayam matuś ca hṛdayena tat / sambandham tena garbhinyā nestam śraddhāvimānanam // Sdhp.41v.1–2 (Bāhaṭa) < Vāgbhata's Aṣṭāngahṛdayam, śārīrasthānam 1.52b-53a (śraddhāvidhāraṇam for śraddhāvimānanam; the latter variant is read by Arunadatta's commentary).
-'Bahata' is the South Indian version of 'Vägbhaṭa'.
+[^37]: bahate 'pi // mātrjam hy asya hṛdayam matuś ca hṛdayena tat / sambandham tena garbhinyā nestam śraddhāvimānanam // Sdhp.41v.1–2 (Bāhaṭa) < Vāgbhata's Aṣṭāngahṛdayam, śārīrasthānam 1.52b-53a (śraddhāvidhāraṇam for śraddhāvimānanam; the latter variant is read by Arunadatta's commentary).
+'Bahata' is the South Indian version of 'Vāgbhaṭa'.